-Whether you are in need of an oral cleaning, same day crown placement, or denture fitting; Drs.
-Studer and Lyons have the gentle touch and knowledge necessary to provide every patient with the care they need and the comfort they deserve.
+Whether you are in need of an oral cleaning, same day crown placement, or denture fitting; Dr. Studer has the gentle touch and knowledge necessary to provide every patient with the care they need and the comfort they deserve.
 Patients are encouraged to ask questions about their dental care treatments.

 Services we offer include, but are not limited to:

 Though your mouth may feel healthy and you may not have any symptoms, periodontal disease can progress without a patient knowing.
 If left untreated, periodontal disease can destroy the supporting bones in your mouth.
 This is why early treatment and prevention is so important!
 Our doctors and staff will make sure you are receiving the highest quality of care that will assist in preventing periodontal disease from developing.

 This is a first dental visit for toddlers, starting as early as one year old.
 The main purpose of the happy visit is to get comfortable coming to the dentist, sitting in the chair and letting the dentist check their teeth.
 These visits let the child get used to going to the dentist at an early age so that we can create a happy and positive experience for a lifetime.

 An intraoral camera allows your doctor to take a close look at your mouth from all different angles.
 A monitor will show what the camera is viewing.
 The area is then enlarged, enabling your dentist to further examine any existing oral disease, the patient's teeth, and surrounding tissue.
 This enhancement allows your dentist to determine the most favorable treatment plan for long term stability and function.